 Step 4: Lighting and Sounds

 The circuit is assembled as per the schematic provided.
 The on/off switching is achieved using the roller switch.
 When the top slider is slid back to reveal the red LED, the roller switch opens.
-This closes the circuit, activating the lights and sounds.
+This closes the circuit, activating the lights and triggering the sounds.

-Flashing Light Sequence and PICAXE
+Flashing Light Sequence and the PICAXE

 The yellow flashing lights on the front of the detonator are designed to replicate the pattern and timing of the movie prop.
 It only appears on-screen in ROTJ for a few seconds so the start of the light pattern is replicated from the movie scenes, the rest of the pattern is taken from the Master Replicas prop.
 This light sequence is achieved by using a PICAXE microcontroller, the code I used to program the chip is provided below.
 I happened to have a spare 18 pin PICAXE to hand so I used that in my build, but to save space I'd recommend you use an 8 pin chip instead.
 The code below is intended for a PICAXE-08M2 wired as indicated by the circuit diagram.